ClickerNZ/ED_FullyMappedBASIC/README.md

 - connected to either a  warthog or AVA base
 - Thrustmaster WARTHOG Throttle

-If you have eitheer of the following compatible rudder pedals, they too will work with this script and the script will NOT ABORT if you don't;
+If you have either of the following compatible rudder pedals, they too will work with this script and the script will NOT ABORT if you don't;

 - TFRPRudder
 - TFRPHARudder